Skip to content

 WDFW Range Map

 In September 2018, due to suspected predation on cattle, the state wildlife agency killed two OPT wolves, a female pup and an adult female.
-At the end of 2018, the OPT Pack had a minimum number of 4 wolves, and was considered a successful breeding pair for the year.
+At the end of 2018, the OPT Pack had a minimum number of four wolves and was considered a successful breeding pair for the year.

-In 2019, the pack was again involved in cattle predations, and through July and August 2019, the state wildlife department ultimately killed all known pack members – 8 total wolves.
+In 2019, the pack was again involved in cattle predations, and through July and August 2019, the state wildlife department ultimately killed all known pack members – eight total wolves.

 Useful Links